USGS-R/inlmisc/README.md

 ## Install

-You can install the stable version from [CRAN](https://CRAN.R-project.org/package=inlmisc "The Comprehensive R Archive Network") using the following command:
+The current release is available on [CRAN](https://CRAN.R-project.org/package=inlmisc "The Comprehensive R Archive Network"), which you can install using the following command:

 ```r
 install.packages("inlmisc", dependencies = TRUE)
 ```

-Or use the **remotes** package to install the development version from GitHub.
+To install the development version, you need to clone the repository and build from source, or run:

 ```r
 remotes::install_github("USGS-R/inlmisc", dependencies = TRUE)